Francesca Mastrotto

 Educational offer

-1. Applied Pharmaceutical Chemistry - Pharmaceutical Chemistry and Technology, 6 ECTS credits, 48 hours frontal lessons.
+1. Applied Pharmaceutical Chemistry - Pharmaceutical Chemistry and Technology, 6 ECTS credits, 48 hours lectures.

-2. Botanicals for healthy and cosmetic use - Technical aspects and technology of marketable phytocosmetics (part A) - 6 ECTS credits, 40 hours frontal lessons and 12 hours practice.
+2. Botanicals for healthy and cosmetic use - Technical aspects and technology of marketable phytocosmetics (part A) - 6 ECTS credits, 40 hours lectures and 12 hours practice.

 Office hours